telicent-oss/smart-caches-core/docs/data-security/index.md

 SecurityPlugin plugin = SecurityPluginLoader.load();

 // Get the Users Attributes
-RequestContext context = (RequestContext) request.getProperty(SecurityContextPluginFilter.ATTRIBUTE);
+// If we're building from the JAX-RS base server this is already injected into our request context for us RequestContext context = (RequestContext) request.getProperty(SecurityContextPluginFilter.ATTRIBUTE);

 // Prepare an authorizer and filter the data